Nanofus/novel.js/DOCUMENTATION.md

 You can start a song at any point of the text's scrolling with the tag `[music x]`, where x is the song's name.
 If the text scrolling is skipped, these are buffered and will be started all at once at the end.

-### Stopping music while text scrolls

-You can stop a song at any point of the text's scrolling with the tag `[stopMusic x]`, where x is the song's name.
-If the text scrolling is skipped, these are buffered and will be stopped all at once at the end.
+You can stop a song at any point by using the tag `[/music x]`, where x is the song's name.

 ### Tag and string presets